atomisthq/docs/docs/quick-starts/project-templates/shell/calling-an-editor.md

 ```

 > ***NOTE***: We could have simply called the `PackageMove` editor from the `PomParameterizer` editor in this case by adding teh `run` delaration at the end of the `PomParameterizer` editor script.
 It is often better and clearer however to create a separate editor that simply orchestrates a number of simple, single-purposed editors.

+## Run your Editor that calls other Editors

 Reload the shell with the `reload` command and you should see the following snippet: